Night Eating Syndrome

 People with night eating syndrome do remember eating during the night.
 They usually do not feel hungry in the early part of the day.
 They may delay their first meal of the day for many hours.
-Then later, after the evening meal, they may eat more than a quarter of the food they eat each day.
+Then later, after the evening meal, they may eat a large amount of food throughout the night.

 This pattern of eating cannot be explained by changes in the person's sleep schedule or local social routines (for example, a custom of eating late at night).
 People with this problem feel upset about their night eating.

 People with night eating syndrome also have sleep problems, including difficulty falling asleep and staying asleep.
 People with this problem are more likely to be obese.
 And depression is common in people who have night eating syndrome.

 Night eating syndrome is different from binge eating disorder.
 People with binge eating disorder usually do not have episodes of binge eating during the night (10 p.m. to 6 a.m.).
 But if they do, they eat large amounts of food in a single sitting.
 People with night eating syndrome tend to eat smaller amounts of food many times during the night.